Andrew has been an Okie for 30 plus years. He has spent the majority of that time complaining about things.

 1. Get Up Every Morning

-I know this sounds kind of obvious, but if you are dealing with some intense depressive episodes, getting out of bed can be the hardest part.
+I know this sounds kind of obvious, but if you are dealing with some intense depressive episodes, getting out of bed can be the hardest part of your day.
 It can be tempting, especially with nothing on the agenda, to lay in bed all day and only get up when you absolutely have to.
 Again, I know this sounds simple, but you are the one who googled articles about how to deal with your depression.
 There is at least a fifty percent chance you are not wearing pants right now.
-Let's not get judgy.
+Let's not get judgmental.

 But I promise, activity begets activity.
 Although activity is not a guarantee to beat depression, it is guaranteed that continuing to lay in the bed will not.
 Besides, look at you now.
 Sitting on a couch, reading articles on your phone like the grown-ass person you are.
 Attaboy.
 Let's keep up the success.
 Baby steps.